Skip to main content

 Restricted stock units

-Ordinary income at vest, equal to the fair market value of the shares.
-Employer typically withholds shares or cash at a flat supplemental rate — which is often below your actual marginal rate.
-Under-withholding is one of the most common RSU surprises on April 15.
+Ordinary income at vest.
+Employers typically withhold at a flat supplemental rate — often below your actual bracket.
+Under-withholding is the most common RSU surprise on April 15.

 ISO